Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Developer reads requirements

-Writes implementation code based on understanding
+Writes implementation based on understanding

-Manually tests in development environment
+Tests manually in development environment

 Discovers edge cases through bug reports